Are the Models from the All Hallows Hamlet ‘Real’ Models?

 As there are structures in the design and creation process including a Christmas Grotto, flower shop, patisserie; barista bar and herbarium – there is plenty to keep the artist and those ‘Small Folk’ busy for some time to come!

-And as the doors to the Crooked Hen Gift Shop have FINALLY opened; there is now the opportunity to indulge in a little retail therapy and buy a ‘little something’ from the All Hallows Hamlet for yourself or a loved one.
+And as the doors to The OtherWorldly Emporium have FINALLY opened; there is now the opportunity to indulge in a little retail therapy and buy a ‘little something’ from the All Hallows Hamlet for yourself or a loved one.

 Can I Share the Information and the Images from the All Hallows Hamlet on My Website or Blog?